-This website offers an overview meant to provide general information about the non-tenure track reappointment processes and timing.
+This website offers an overview meant to provide general information about the non-tenure track reappointment processes and timing for those who have a contract end date of 6/30/2022.
 This site does not supersede the Rutgers University Academic Labor Relations policies and procedures (linked below).
 General Instructions can be found in the NTT Appointment and Promotion Policy and Short Form [DOCX].

 If you have additional questions, or need clarification, please feel free to contact the Dean’s Office by phone at (856) 225-6097 or by email at email@example.com.